Latent Space Modelling of Hypergraph Data: Latent space hypergraphs

+where $S_k \sim \mbox{Bernoulli}( \upvarphi_k) $, so that $y_{e_k}^{(g)}$ is modified from either present to absent or absent to present with probability $\upvarphi_k$.
+The noise term $\upvarphi_k$ controls the amount of modification to the hyperedges of order $k$ and setting $\upvarphi_k$ close to $0$ obtains a hypergraph that is similar to a nsRGH.
+Crucially, this modification results in a model that has the desired properties highlighted in Section \ref{sec:motivation} since we extend the support of nsRGHs to the full space of hypergraphs and the likelihood is no longer binary for $\upvarphi_k \notin \{0, 1\}$.

-The final aspect of the generative model is to assign a probability distribution on the latent coordinates $\bm{U}$, and we assume that $u_i \overset{iid}{\sim} \mathcal{N}(\mu, \Sigma)$, for $i=1,2,\dots,N$.
-This reflects the intuition that nodes placed more centrally in the latent representation are likely to share the greatest number of connections.
-A hypergraph can now be generated by the procedure given in Algorithm \ref{alg:modhyp}.
+To fully specify a generative model, we assign a probability distribution on the latent coordinates $\bm{U}$.
+We let $u_i \overset{iid}{\sim} \mathcal{N}(\mu, \Sigma)$, for $i \in [N]$ to reflect the intuition that nodes placed more centrally in the latent representation are likely to have high degree and neighbours with high degree.
+A hypergraph can now be generated by the procedure given in Algorithm \ref{alg:modhyp}, and details of efficient implementation of this are given in Appendix \ref{app:appnoise} and \ref{app:miniball}.